pik-software/apiqa-storage/README.md

     ...
 ```

-* Add serializator mixin at the beginning and add attachment_set to fields
+* Add serializator mixin at the beginning and add attachment_set to fields.

 ```python
 from apiqa_storage.serializers import CreateAttachFilesSerializers